Naveensri9876/Naveensri9876/README.md

 Web Developer
 ------------

-Motivated and detail-oriented aspiring data analyst with a strong foundation in computer science and problem-solving.
-Passionate about using data to uncover insights, drive decision-making, and solve real-world challenges.
-Eager to apply newly acquired skills in SQL, Excel, and Python to contribute to data-driven solutions and grow in the dynamic field of data analytics.
+Motivated and detail-oriented aspiring front-end web developer with a strong foundation in computer science and user-centered design.
+Passionate about creating responsive, interactive, and visually appealing web applications.
+Skilled in HTML, CSS, JavaScript, and React, with growing expertise in the MERN stack (MongoDB, Express.js, React, Node.js).
+Eager to apply these skills to real-world projects, contribute to meaningful digital experiences, and grow in the fast-evolving world of web development.

 * ✉️  You can contact me at [naveensri.elsa@gmail.com](mailto:naveensri.elsa@gmail.com)